What does “Stare per” Mean in Italian?

-- Sto per uscire translates to “I am about to leave”.
+- Sto per uscire translates to “I’m about to leave”

-- Sta per piovere translates to “it about to leave”.
+- Sta per piovere translates to “It’s about to rain”

-- Marco e Maria stanno per arrivare – Marco e Maria are about to arrive (they’re on their way).
+- Marco e Maria stanno per arrivare – Marco e Maria are about to arrive (or they’re on their way).

 Saying “I was about to” in Italian

-- Stavo per uscire di casa, ma ha iniziato a piovere – I was about to leave the house, but it started to rain
+- Stavo per uscire di casa, ma ha iniziato a piovere – I was about to leave, but it started to rain.

-In conclusion, “stare per + infinitive” is a useful phrase in Italian that can be used to indicate that something is about to happen, a change is imminent, or to give a warning.
+In conclusion, stare per + infinitive is a useful pattern in Italian that can be used to indicate that something is about to happen, a change is imminent, or to give a warning.

-It is similar to the English phrase “about to”, “on the point of” or “on the verge of.”
+It’s similar to the English phrases “to be about to”, “to be on the point of” or “to beon the verge of”.

 Stare + gerund